nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 # Output all sequences from the same exon into a file: genename_exon_name.fasta
 # All input and output are handled by argparse.
 ```

+The mafft --addfragment could not correctly align the concatenated exons properly as the separate exons.
+I had to switch back to original exon way.
+However, I removed files that is too large for mafft and iqtree to save some time on the queue.